-On September 24, 2020, the Company completed its initial public offering, or IPO, of 5,625,000 shares of its common stock at a public offering price of \$16.00 per share, pursuant to the Company's registration statement on Form S-1, which was declared effective by the Securities and Exchange Commission, or the SEC, on that date.
-The shares of the Company's common stock began trading on the Nasdaq Global Market on September 25, 2020 and the IPO closed on September 29, 2020.
-As a result of the IPO, the Company received net proceeds of \$79.5 million, after deducting underwriting discounts, commissions and offering expenses, but before giving effect to the underwriters' subsequent exercise of their overallotment option in October 2020 (see Note 11).
-Prior to the completion of the IPO, all 117,809,883 shares of redeemable convertible preferred stock then outstanding were converted into 13,085,913 shares of common stock.
+On September 29, 2020, the Company completed its initial public offering, or IPO, and issued and sold an aggregate of 6,468,750 shares of common stock (inclusive of 843,750 shares issued and sold pursuant to the exercise of the underwriters' option to purchase additional shares on October 22, 2020) at a price of \$16.00 per share for net proceeds of \$92.0 million, after deducting underwriting discounts, commissions and offering expenses.
+Prior to the completion of the IPO, all 117,809,883 shares of convertible preferred stock then outstanding were converted into 13,085,913 shares of common stock.